mnvr/music-making-machines/modules/README.md

 sure how this new operator (`f(x) = x * -1`) adds to our Peano arithmetic, but when applied to a control voltage, this will reverse its effect, while for an audio signal, it will invert its phase.

+However, both these things - changing the output level, including inverting it - can already be done by an 8vert.
+Maybe a Mix is more convenient, but it isn't doing something we already cannot, right?

+> [!TIP]
+>
+> Our attempt at factoring out functionality is only to gain familiarity with
+> these modules, but in practice there are many ways to cut the cake.
+Factors
+> like ergonomics, rack space, and the context in which a operation is needed:
+> all these give rise to modules that are not "one way to do things" building
+> blocks but chimeras with overlap in functionality.

+Turns out, Mix does have a new trick up its sleeve.